-CONSTITUTION OF THE AFRICAN DEMOCRATIC CONGRESS 2018 (AS AMENDED)
+CONSTITUTION OF THE AFRICAN DEMOCRATIC CONGRESS (ADC) 2018 (AS AMENDED)

 PREAMBLE

 The aim of the founders of this Party is to evolve a truly grass root based political institution in Nigeria that would be relevant at all times.
-Therefore our Party will remain close to the people and will always work to essentially be the vehicle for the masses, the average Nigerians, the working class people, the artisans, the poor and all others who appreciate our cause within our society.
+Therefore, our Party will remain close to the people and will always work to essentially be the vehicle for the masses, the average Nigerians, the working-class people, the artisans, the poor and all others who appreciate our cause within our society.

-While the party is open to everyone, we will specially seek the involvement of the less privileged, disabled and disadvantaged members of our society.
-At all times, we must have deliberate and elaborate strategies in place to carry along and empower our women, youths and persons with disability and people of all persuasions.
+While the party is open to everyone, we will specially seek the involvement of the committed less privileged, disabled and disadvantaged members of our society.
+At all times, we will have deliberated and elaborate strategies in place to carry along and empower our women, youths, persons with disability and people of all persuasions.
 Our Party must be wholly associated with the cause of the family and family values, elimination of poverty and enthronement of a modern and decent egalitarian society.

-Africa is a continent that holds a great promise but has failed to assert itself; Nigeria is the largest and most populous country in Africa; as the most endowed country with abundant human and material resources, the country remains the fulcrum and heartbeat of the continent.
-However, in our opinion, Nigerian leaders have failed to exhibit the inspirational and qualitative leadership needed to drive the development of Nigeria and in turn Africa thus making the entire continent the laggard or sick baby of the world.
-Painfully too, Africa and Nigerian story is equivalent to the story of the black race.
+In our opinion, Nigerian leaders have failed to exhibit the inspirational and qualitative leadership needed to drive the development of Nigeria and in turn Africa thus making the entire continent the sick baby of the world.
 It is from this background that the founders of ADC are inspired to take measures, make whatever sacrifices that are necessary while leaving no stone unturned to break the jinx that is keeping the continent from taking footsteps to assert itself as a responsible and capable member of the comity of Nations.

-Therefore our Party is on a mission not only for Nigeria but Africa, the Black race, and the entire world community.
+Our Party is on a mission not only for Nigeria but Africa, the Black race, and the entire world community.
+One of ADC’s objectives is to bring about good governance in a new Nigeria.
+ADC seeks to ensure the political space is occupied by public-spirited, competent members of our society.

-With the aforementioned as our guiding light, and following what we considered to be strong deficiencies in our enduring democracy and the unimaginable attitude of our fellow Nigerians towards democratic governance after the disengagement of the military from political governance on May 29th 1999, as concerned Nigerians and enlightened partakers in the political process, we decided to come together to give a proper direction to our national politics and democracy.
+Following what we considered to be strong deficiencies in our enduring democracy and the unimaginable attitude of our fellow Nigerians towards democratic governance after the disengagement of the military from political governance on May 29th 1999, as concerned Nigerians and enlightened partakers in the political process, we decided to come together to give a proper direction to our national politics and democracy.

 The group’s initial concept and inaugural meeting was held at the instance of Chief Ralphs Okey Nwosu who equally hosted and sponsored the occasion.